 Healing Your Tattoo

-But you do need to trust the process (and your tattoo artist) and know that your tattoo will settle as it heals, leaving you feeling happy, stoked, thankful, and totally no regrets!
+But you do need to trust the process (and your tattoo artist) and know that your tattoo will settle & soften as it heals, leaving you with a totally banging tattoo!

 And as always, if you have any questions or concerns, please reach out.